rust-lang/rust/text/0000-non-exhaustive.md

 # Detailed design

-An attribute `#[non_exhaustive]` is added to the language, which will (for now) fail to compile if it's used on anything other than an enum, struct definition, or enum variant.
+An attribute `#[non_exhaustive]` is added to the language, which will (for now) fail to compile if it's used on anything other than an enum or struct definition, or enum variant.

 ## Enums